pygame/pygame/docs/reST/ref/math.rst

    | :sl:`globally enables swizzling for vectors.`
    | :sg:`enable_swizzling() -> None`

+   DEPRECATED: Not needed anymore.
+Will be removed in a later version.

    Enables swizzling for all vectors until ``disable_swizzling()`` is called.
    By default swizzling is disabled.